centrifugal/documentation/server/recover.md

 }
 ```

-So client can process those missed messages and continue to listen channel `news` for new
+So client processes those missed messages and continues to listen channel `news` for new
 published messages.